LowPolyLogic/project-boost/README.md

 # project-boost
 First of three games taught on GameDev.tv's Udemy course.
 The game officially has a gameplay loop: three levels, two of them with obstacles!
 The third one is nifty.
+Quick-fix: As of 0.42, it has tweening!
 How to play:
 - Press W/Space/UP - go upwards;
 - Press A/Left - tilt it to the left;